IIT Bhilai Recruitment 2026: 47 Administrative & Technical Posts - Check Eligibility, Salary & Age Limit

 Level 3 Posts (JA, JTA, JM):

-Compare this to private sector: A "โน6 LPA" private job gives you โน35,000 in-hand with zero job security, no pension, and you're paying for your own health insurance.
-The government job at Level 3 gives you โน36,000 in-hand with lifetime security and a pension that will be equivalent to your last drawn salary.
+Compare this to private sector: A "₹6 LPA" private job gives you ₹35,000 in-hand with zero job security, no pension, and you're paying for your own health insurance.
+The government job at Level 3 gives you ₹36,000 in-hand with job security and a pension.

 The Hidden Reality & Daily Life of the Role